Hive Documentation

 hive/crates/

-├── hive_ui Workspace shell, chat service, learning bridge
+├── hive_ui Workspace shell, chat service, learning bridge, title/status bars

 ├── hive_ui_core Theme, actions, globals, sidebar, welcome screen

-├── hive_ai 11 AI providers, model router, complexity classifier, RAG
+├── hive_ai 15 AI providers, capability-aware router, complexity classifier, context engine,

-├── hive_shield PII detection, secrets scanning, vulnerability assessment
+├── hive_shield PII detection, secrets scanning, vulnerability assessment, access control

-├── hive_learn Outcome tracking, routing learner, preference model
+├── hive_learn Outcome tracking, routing learner, preference model, prompt evolution

 ├── hive_fs File operations, git integration, file watchers, search

-├── hive_terminal Command execution, Docker sandbox, browser automation
+├── hive_terminal Command execution, Docker sandbox, browser automation, local AI detection

-├── hive_integrations Google, Microsoft, GitHub, messaging, OAuth2, smart home
+├── hive_integrations Google, Microsoft, GitHub, GitLab, Bitbucket, messaging, databases,

-└── hive_network P2P federation, WebSocket transport, UDP discoveryDependency Flow
+├── hive_network P2P federation, WebSocket transport, UDP discovery, peer registry, sync

 hive_app